 Vacation Bible School (VBS)

-VBS is held every year during the summer months for the children in the church.
+VBS is held every year during the summer months for the children in the church and the community.
 These events are held for one week for a few hours each evening.
 VBS includes Bible stories, crafts, singing songs, games and other events to engage the children in good, biblical activities where they learn about Jesus.

 Planning has already started so if you want to participate or volunteer in some way then make the choice to get involved and help.
 The church can always use more help with all of our events.